ankitects/anki-manual/browsing.md

 The Browse window allows you to search through your cards and notes, and edit them.
 It is opened by clicking **Browse** in the main window, or by pressing **b**.
-It is comprised of three sections: the *sidebar* on the left, the *card/note table* on the top right, and the *current note* on the bottom right.
+It is comprised of three sections: the *sidebar* on the left, the *card/note table* on the top right, and the *editing area* on the bottom right.
 By positioning the mouse between two sections, it is possible to click and drag to expand one section and shrink the other.